 Lance Krivé is internationally known in the industry as the architect of the Diploma of Sound Production (Live Sound.)
 Head VET lecturer Abbey Road Institute, Melbourne, he is one of the people behind the development and implementation of the course, and his CV is, to say the least, positively mind boggling.

-Between 1984 and 2001, he worked as monitor engineer/studio engineer for Stevie Nicks, Monitor Engineer for such artists as Lionel Ritchie, Cher and Julio Iglesias and many others.
-He was the playback engineer on Madonna’s 1990 Blonde Ambition World Tour, crew chief backline and guitar technician on Michael Jackson’s Dangerous and History world tours, house engineer at The Palace and The Whiskey in Hollywood (when not on tour) between 1985 and 1998.
+He has acted as monitor engineer and/or studio engineer for Stevie Nicks, Lionel Ritchie, Cher and Julio Iglesias, among others.
+He was the playback engineer on Madonna’s 1990 Blonde Ambition World Tour as well as crew chief backline and guitar technician on Michael Jackson’s Dangerous and History world tours.
+When not on tour, Lance acted as house engineer at The Palace and The Whiskey in Hollywood from 1985 to 1998.
+He has also worked on sound for films including Manic (2001) and Tortilla Soup (2001).
 Since arriving in Australia in 2001, Krivé has been house engineer for The Mercury Lounge, East Brunswick Club, Ferntree Gully Hotel, The Pier, The Croxton Bandroom, and still does live sound every weekend.
-Lance is also nationally recognised here and in the states for his sound production work with famous artists and in films such as: Manic (2001) and Tortilla Soup (2001).

 Education is more than a lecture.
 It is decades of experience from all corners of the globe brought together into a community of dedicated and passionate individuals joined together in journey to push the limits of creativity.
 This is what we aspire to every day at Abbey Road.